 Because of the corrosive action of chemically treated water, the recirculation system also is likely to need a piping retrofit — from cement-lined steel piping or ferrous material to CPVC plastic or PVC, depending on local codes.
 Pool volume dictates the capacity of recirculation pumps and the filtration rate.

 That brings us to filtration.
 Most states require 100 percent water recirculation every six hours for recreation, competition and diving pools; a higher standard than what was typically in place 30 years ago.
 Standards are even higher for special circumstances.
 For a wading pool used by children under 6 — a possibility if there is an on-campus daycare program — the filtration system should produce a complete water change every two hours.
 Thus, schools must assess their pools' filtration rates to see if they need to be improved.

-As for the filter itself, most older pools use diatomaceous earth filters, which are effective but require higher levels of.
+As for the filter itself, most older pools use diatomaceous earth filters, which are effective but require higher levels of maintenance.
 In some locations, they are treated as hazardous waste and require special disposal methods.
 As a result, many owners retrofit with high-rate sand filters if local regulations permit.